markNZed/processism-react-three/storyboard.md

 ## 15.2.
 Animation
 Lines representing relations dynamically appear and disappear across different levels of entities.
 ## 15.3.
 Narration
-Let's imagine we have our fundamental entities in place.
+Let's imagine we have chosen our fundamental entities.
 Now, we can observe the dynamic of their relationships.
 As we explained earlier, there are internal relations within the boundary of an entity, and there are external relations with entities outside that boundary.

 First, let’s focus on the external relations of our fundamental entities.
-Watch as lines appear between these fundamental entities, representing their external connections.
+Watch as arcs appear between these fundamental entities, representing their external connections.
 Now, we’ll shift our perspective to the intermediate entities.
 Notice how the internal relations within these intermediate entities are highlighted, forming a network of interactions within each entity.
 Finally, let’s look at our topmost entity.
 Here, the internal relations within this entity are displayed, which also serve as external relations for the intermediate entities.

 What we see now are three distinct scales of processes, each with its own set of relations.
 These scales remind us that processes can operate on multiple levels simultaneously, and each level has its own dynamics.
 By understanding these different scales, we can better appreciate the complexity and interconnectedness of the systems we observe.